 Sometimes birding expeditions go on for long hours leaving you thirsty and exhausted.
 What better way to relieve yourself than by taking your snacks and drinking water?
 Most of the birding spots are in remote areas with no restaurants or shops.
 It is wise to go out prepared so that you don’t get thirsty and hungry while out in the jungle.

-What is the use of a binoculars if you can’t take good photos of the birds to show off to your friends or the wider birding community?
+What is the use of binoculars if you can’t take good photos of the birds to show off to your friends or the wider birding community?
 A good camera is essential for a great birding experience.
-We recommend that you buy the best camera you can afford so that you take amazing photos of Rwanda and her beautiful birds.
+We recommend that you buy the best camera you can afford so that you take amazing photos of Rwanda and its beautiful birds.
 The photos will also help you compare notes with those in the books and see how successful your expedition turned out to be.

 A Portable voice recorder

 Birds make different call signs/sounds which can be very intriguing.
 The best way to record these sounds is with a good portable voice recorder.
 This will also help you identify the different birds when back in your room comparing notes.

 Bird identification books are important to help you identify the species you spotted.
 The books can be acquired/bought from the national park offices and other major birding spots.
 The book should contain a comprehensive collection of bird species, including pictures of each, in the area you plan to visit.
 This will help you identify the species you encounter.